Chams: Politics

 While historically complicated, the modern Chams of Cambodia and Vietnam have had friendly relationships with the Khmer and Vietnamese majority.
-Despite ethnic and religious differences, the majority people of Cambodia and Vietnam have accepted the Cham as closer to them than other minorities.
-Some Muslim Cham report a friendly attitude of both Cambodians and Vietnamese toward the Chams and little harassment against them from locals.
-However, between government and people, it is difficult to categorize.
+Despite ethnic and religious differences, the majority people of Cambodia and Vietnam have accepted the Chams as closer to them than other minorities.
+Some Muslim Chams report a friendly attitude of both Cambodians and Vietnamese toward the Chams and little harassment against them from locals.
+However, between government and people, it is difficult to categorise.
 According to Cham human rights activists, the Vietnamese regime, the fears of historical influence has evolved into suppression of Islam among Muslims Chams.
 For example, there is an unofficial ban on distributing the Quran and other Islamic scripture.
-Meanwhile, due to Vietnam's growing relations with Muslim states like Indonesia, Malaysia, Saudi Arabia, Iran, Turkey and Egypt, the regime discourages growth of Islam because the Vietnamese government distrusts the Cham Muslims.
+Even with Vietnam's growing relations with Muslim states like Indonesia, Malaysia, Saudi Arabia, Iran, Turkey and Egypt, the regime discourages growth of Islam because the Vietnamese government distrusts the Cham Muslims.

 "Relations between the Hanoi government and ethnic minorities are sensitive.
 In 2001 and 2004 massive human rights protests by hill tribes resulted in deaths and mass imprisonments.
 For some time after that, the Central Highlands were sealed off to foreigners."

-The Vietnamese Muslim Association is the official association representing Muslim interests, including the Chams, in the country.
-The Cambodian Islamic Association is the official representation of Cambodian Muslims of Cham ethnicity.
-The Hindus are also represented from various Cham and Indian organizations across both countries.
+According to international scholars, it's observed that both modern Cham separatism and Cham nationhood are non-existent.
+The only active representative organisation for the Chams, the International Office of Champa (IOC), based in San Jose, California, only demands civil and land rights for the Cham people in Vietnam and Cambodia.
+Criticism and concerns against Vietnamese, Indian, Malaysian governments and tourist corporations for misappropriating Cham heritage and ignoring living indigenous culture was made by the IOC and international scientists in recent years.

+Genetics

+Several studies state that Chams descend from islander Southeast Asian immigrants who later intermixed with mainland Southeast Asians, such as Mon-Khmers and other Austroasiatic groups.
+Because of this, Chams primarily have Austroasiatic ancestry like other Vietnamese Austronesian groups such as Ede and Giarai.
+But compared to Ede and Giarai, they share slightly more ancestry with Taiwanese Austronesian groups and have ~10% ancestry from an ancestor of the Atayal.
+Low to moderate frequencies of South Asian Y-haplogroups are also found in Chams, such as R-M17 (13.6%), R-M124 (3.4%) and H-M69 (1.7%), which is corroborated by a similar proportion of South Asian admixture calculated at 11.6 ± 2.5%.